shakram02/PiFloor/README.md

-# DMat (Work In Progress)
+# PiFloor (Work In Progress)
-An Android based interactive floor with minimal setup, oriented towards child education
+An Android Portable interactive floor with minimal setup, oriented towards child education

 # Thank You